-The Knowledge power presented by social media platforms may take many faces.
-Facebook, for example, knows more about a person than the government does or even one knows about itself.
-Zuboff calls it "surveillance capitalism" and the pioneer company that used it is Google.
-It is analyzing a person's queries, photos, and emails, capturing every productive information it can in order to "organize the world's information".
-In 2002 Google discovered it could use the collateral data the company has collected to profile users according to their characteristics and interests and then match ads to these individual users.
-Facebook is becoming the world's biggest seller of display advertising by analyzing every bit of data about their users and their user's surrounding., Over the years, Google and Facebook have improved their product offering (selling ads) to their actual customers by reducing user privacy and gaining more access to a person's data.
-In the competition for surveillance revenues, the advantage goes to the firms that can acquire vast and varied streams of data.
-So the social media platforms are expanding both the scope of surveillance (migrating from virtual into the real world) and the depth of the surveillance (accumulating data on individuals' personalities, moods and emotions).
+The knowledge power presented by social media platforms may take many forms.
+Facebook, for example, knows more about a person than the government does.
+Zuboff calls this “surveillance capitalism.”
+The company that pioneered this is Google, which analyzes a person’s queries, photos and emails, capturing every bit of useful information it can, in order to “organize the world’s information.”
+In 2002, Google discovered it could use the collateral data the company collects to profile users by their characteristics and interests, and then match advertisements to individual users.
+Facebook is becoming the world’s biggest seller of display advertising by analyzing every bit of data about its users., Over the years, Google and Facebook have improved their product offering (selling ads) to their actual customers by reducing user privacy and gaining more access to a person’s data.
+In the competition for surveillance revenues, the advantage goes to firms that can acquire vast and varied streams of data.
+Therefore, social media platforms are expanding both the scope of surveillance (migrating from the virtual world into the real world) and the depth of the surveillance (accumulating data on the personalities, moods and emotions of individuals).

-Facebook uses its algorithm in order to make human beings predictable, anticipate their behavior, and create "prediction products".
-That may make humans easier to manipulate, modify their behavior, eroding their free will, and steering them to a defined direction by using person-directed campaigns.
+Facebook uses its algorithms to anticipate human behavior and create “prediction products” that make humans easier to manipulate.
+The aim is to modify their behavior, erode their free will and steer them in a defined direction by using person-directed campaigns.

-The knowledge power possessed by social media corporations and shared with other companies helps them in profiling their users and micro-targeting them to sell more ads.
-It was also allegedly been used to reshape popular perceptions around the 2016 US elections and the UK's EU membership referendum., Researchers found that a voter-profiling company, called Cambridge Analytica, used a Facebook application to gather detailed information from 50 million different people and micro-target those individuals.
-They then sold this capability to various political campaigns.
+The knowledge power possessed by social media corporations and shared with other companies helps them to profile and micro-target their users in order to sell more ads.
+This knowledge power was also harnessed to reshape popular perceptions around the 2016 U.S. elections and the UK’s EU membership referendum., For example, a voter-profiling company, Cambridge Analytica, used a Facebook application to gather detailed information on 50 million people and micro-targeted those individuals.
+The company then sold this capability to various political campaigns.

-Another aspect of the social media corporations' possession of knowledge power is around the significant role these platforms take in today's media industry.
-Greene is calling Facebook, Twitter, and Google "the Fifth Estate" because they replace the traditional news outlets as the new media magnates.
-This is due to the fact that In the last few years, these companies became the sole dominators of a vast majority of media channels.
-Many major news companies choose to be part of Facebook's "instant article" initiative, where you read your news on Facebook instead of the individual newspaper.
-This gives them the power to shape public life, including what content is produced, where audiences go, and which news and information citizens see.
-Free and unbiased media were always the pillars of liberal states, shining a light on government performance by two mechanisms, Bailard called "Mirror-holding" and "Window-opening".
-Some of the advantages liberal states have had over non-liberal ones lay in the perceptions of the people being able to trust the news coming from liberal states.
+Another aspect of the social media corporations’ knowledge power is reflected in their significant role in today’s media industry.
+Greene calls Facebook, Twitter and Google “the Fifth Estate” because they have replaced the traditional news outlets as the new media magnates and have become the sole dominators of a vast majority of media channels.
+Many major news companies choose to be part of Facebook’s “instant article” initiative to get people to read news on Facebook instead of a newspaper.
+This gives Facebook the power to shape public life, including what content is produced, where audiences go and which news and information citizens see.
+A free and unbiased media has always been a pillar of liberal states, shining a light on government performance through two mechanisms that Bailard termed “mirror-holding” and “window-opening.”
+The perceived trustworthiness of the news media in liberal states has given these states advantages over non-liberal ones.

-Facebook declared in 2012 that their mission is to increase and strengthen relationships between people and to help people get exposed to a greater number of diverse perspectives.
-Instead, in only four years, the opposite has happened.
-Facebook became one of the reasons for the division of people.
-This happened for two main reasons: the "filter bubble" phenomenon and the rise of "fake news".
+In 2012, Facebook declared that its mission is to expand and strengthen relationships between people and to help expose people to a greater number of diverse perspectives.
+Instead, in only four years, the opposite happened.
+Facebook became one of the reasons for the divisions among people.
+This can be attributed to two main factors: the filter bubble phenomenon and the rise of fake news.